openstack-archive/fuel-library/docs/pages/reference-architecture/0010-overview.rst

 architectures, so in this document you'll learn how to use Fuel to easily create a multi-node HA OpenStack cluster.
-To reduce the amount of hardware you'll need to follow the installation in section 3, however, the guide focuses on the Multi-node HA Compact Swift architecture.
+To reduce the amount of hardware you'll need to follow the installation in section 3, however, the guide focuses on the Multi-node HA Compact architecture.

-Lets take a closer look at the details of this topology.
+Lets take a closer look at the details of this deployment configuration.